dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 2. VPCBC.

 The leader chooses a new transaction (or a batch) T extending the highest known QC and invokes VPCBC-send(T).
+VPCBC disseminates a value with an External Validity predicate V(), such that if an Honest Validator VPCBC-deliver(x), then:

+  (i) V(x) is satisfied.

+  (ii) n-f Validators become locked on QC(x).

 Throughout the protocol, Validators maintain a lock on the highest QC they learn from VPCBC.
 The External Validity condition V() employed within VPCBC verifies that the leader proposal proposal extends the known lock or a higher one.